‘Trevor Noah: Afraid Of The Dark’ Debuts On Netflix

 Trevor Noah, a South African comedian best known for hosting The Daily Show, received considerable media attention during the 2016 presidential campaign for his criticism of Donald Trump.

 As a viewer of The Daily Show might expect, Noah’s comedy special heavily features sociopolitical issues.
 His humorous critique of Trump has proven to be a hit with fans.
-Mashable reported that The Daily Show’s ratings are “up 7 percent from this time last year,” with an average total of 1.4 million average viewers last month.
+Mashable reported that The Daily Show‘s ratings are “up 7 percent from this time last year,” with an average total of 1.4 million viewers last month.

 Trevor Noah: Afraid Of The Dark, much like The Daily Show, features Noah’s wry sense of humor.
 While it doesn’t shy away from political issues, it is very much a stand-up comedy routine equipped with running gags and a variety of accents from around the globe.